-Dr. Grace Loudon, a Family Practice Physician, joined the Clinic for Special Children in August 2020.
+Dr. Grace Loudon, a Family Medicine Physician, joined the Clinic for Special Children in August 2020.
 Her training in Family Practice allows her to see patients of any age; making her an ideal addition to our staff.
 Dr. Loudon will lead efforts in formalizing an adult services program at the Clinic.

 Dr. Loudon earned a bachelor’s degree in biology from Bryn Mawr College in 2012 and a medical degree from Sidney Kimmel Medical College at Thomas Jefferson University in 2017.
 She completed her family practice residency at Penn Medicine Lancaster General Health (LGH) in 2020.